 The recommended configurations for unattended attendance tracking are as follows:

 We recommend using the SD PRO scan engine in the Framing Mode.
-In that way, the attendee can clearly see where to present their ID.
-If using our standard camera scan engine, you should limit scanning to QR codes on the Advanced step.
-If using our SD PRO camera scan engine, you should limit scanning to QR codes or the specific barcode types you’ll be scanning.
+Then, the attendee can clearly see where to present their ID.
+If using our standard camera scan engine, limit scanning to QR codes on the Advanced step.
+If using our SD PRO camera scan engine, limit scanning to QR codes or the specific barcode types you’ll be scanning.

 There are many ways to mount the tablet, including locking frames like those offered by the company “Armour Dog“.
 The Amazon Appstore has several free apps to keep the screen on which we found useful.
 Also, Fire OS options like “Do Not Disturb” and “App Pinning” could be useful, depending on your intended use.